This house is also described in advert no 4289166.

 Leaving the Garbet (Valley of the Montreurs d'Ours) between Oust and Ercé, you follow a lane which twists and turns, always climbing, to its end – and there is Miramont, a little paradise on earth overlooking the Bassin d'Oust.
 Formerly devoted to agriculture, the hamlet consists today of eleven pretty, well-renovated barns and houses, where you will be sure of peace and quiet.
 As Miramont is situated at the end of the lane, there is no through traffic except for the occasional car going to a couple of houses further up the hamlet.
-Almost all of the houses are French-owned “maisons secondaires”; Miramont is an incredibly friendly community but this in no way impinges on the privacy of individual properties.
+Almost all of the houses are French-owned “maisons secondaires”; Miramont is an incredibly friendly little community but this in no way impinges on the privacy of individual properties.

 |Size||Sleeps up to 7, 2 bedrooms|